Quantitative theory of magnetic interactions in solids: Detailed derivation of the exchange formulas

-where $\sigma_0$ is the identity matrix.
-Note that the second index, $\kappa$, of the Green function in Eq.~\eqref{rsGF}, indicates whether the function is even (0) or odd (1) under the exchange of spatial coordinates ($\mathbf{r}\leftrightarrow \mathbf{r}'$) $x$
+where $\sigma_0$ represents the identity matrix.
+Note that the second index, $\kappa$, of the Green function in Eq.~\eqref{rsGF}, indicates whether the function is even (0) or odd (1) under the exchange of spatial coordinates ($\mathbf{r}\leftrightarrow \mathbf{r}'$)